hamdikavak/youtube-search-tool/README.md

 4) Exporting retrieved video entries in HTML format.

 It was originally developed for M&S Knowledge Repository, ACM SIGSIM.
-Software is written by Hamdi Kavak, student member of MSI Lab and HD Lab, VMASC.
+Software is written by Hamdi Kavak, a student member of the MSI Lab (now Simulation Sciences Lab) and HD Lab (new Simulation Environments Lab) at VMASC.
-Other student members Olcay Sahin and Matthew Haase have contributed on this project.
+Other student contributersare  Olcay Sahin and Matthew Haase.